RockwellShah/receive.link/README.md

 ```

 Captured emails (confirm + download links) appear at `http://localhost:8080/__mail`, so you can drive the entire create → send → receive flow on your machine.
 The full dev guide, test map, and conventions are in [CONTRIBUTING.md](CONTRIBUTING.md).

-> Some internal identifiers (`DropLink`, `DropApi`, the vendored `web/core`) predate the receive.link name and carry an older working title.
-The brand is receive.link; the code is catching up.

 ---